CiscoDevNet/appdynamics-terraform-ecs-fargate/README.md

 }
 ```

-You can also leave out access_key and secret_key, then Terraform will use the profile values stored in your .aws/config
+You can also leave out access_key and secret_key; then Terraform will use the profile values stored in your .aws/config.

 Next, execute the following commands:

-#### Initalise Terraform
+#### Initialise Terraform
 `$ terraform init`

 #### View Proposed execution plan